otecode/otecode/README.md

 ### Hello community!
 I'm Javi, software developer 👋

-- 🤓 I studied application development in Java and SQL, and I'm currently learning new languages and technologies 🧠
-- 🌱 I’m currently learning new coding tools for Java, C# and Python
+- 🤓 I studied application development in Java and SQL, and I'm currently learning new languages and technologies for Java, C# and Python 🌱🧠
 - 👯 I’m looking to collaborate on new projects that pose a challenge and stimulate learning
 - 📫 How to reach me: [javiotero93@gmail.com](mailto:javiotero93@gmail.com)